feimaomiao/stalka/README.md

 # stalka
-Backend microservice for esportscalender that pulls in data periodically and writes to database
+Backend microservice for esportscalender that pulls in data from pandaapi periodically and writes to database